-Our color-coded Bible Indexing Tabs correspond to the twelve Periods of The Bible Timeline learning system, which divides salvation history into twelve time periods.
+Our color-coded Bible Indexing Tabs correspond to the twelve Periods of The Bible Timeline learning system.
 These tabs help you locate all 73 books of the Catholic Bible within Salvation History easily and quickly.
 Click here to watch Jeff Cavins demonstrate how to use your tabs.

 5. Bible Maps are the key to knowing where Salvation History occurred and why it matters.

 The places and locations of Scripture are important because they, too, tell a story.
 In fact, they’re so important that some scholars have referred to biblical geography as the “fifth gospel.”